-Additionally, certificates issued under this CPS may not be used for "traffic management" or manin-the-middle purposes.
+Additionally, certificates issued under this CPS cannot be used for "traffic management" or manin-the-middle purposes.

-Certificates do not guarantee that de Subject is trustworthly, honest, reputable in its business dealings, safe to do business with, or compliant with any laws.
+Certificates do not guarantee that the Subject is trustworthy, honest, reputable in its business dealings, safe to do business with, or compliant with any laws.
 A certificate only establishes that the information in the certificate was verified in accordance with this CPS when the certificate was issued.